|

 Margin

-The cost of margin varies by firm and balance.
-E*Trade’s rates start at 13.2% and go down to 10.2% (with negotiated rates for balances over $500k). tastytrade’s rates start at 11% and go down to 8% (with no negotiated rates).
+The cost of using margin varies by firm and by balance.
+E*Trade’s stepped schedule begins at 13.2% and ends at 10.2% (with negotiated rates above $500k). tasty’s margin system starts at 11% and ends at 8% (without any negotiated rates).

-E*Trade, but not tastytrade, has a detailed margin calculator on its website and desktop program.
-This tool provides margin details, such as long and short maintenance requirements, based on a ticker symbol.
+E*Trade, but not tasty, has a very thorough margin calculator on its website and desktop program.
+The software takes a ticker symbol and delivers several margin details, such as long and short maintenance requirements.

 Winner: Disputable